Favorite Poem Project: The Summer Poetry Institute

-The Boston University School of Education, in cooperation with former United States Poet Laureate Robert Pinsky, is accepting applications for its Eleventh Annual Poetry Institute for Educators, July 16-20, at the Boston University Charles River Campus.
+The Boston University School of Education, in cooperation with former United States Poet Laureate Robert Pinsky, holds an Annual Poetry Institute for Educators each summer at the Boston University Charles River Campus.

-Robert Pinsky, a renowned poet and translator, and professor of English and creative writing at Boston University, will co-direct and lead the institute, building on the principles of his Favorite Poem Project, which is committed to celebrating and documenting poetry’s place in American culture and improving its place in American classrooms.
+Robert Pinsky, a renowned poet and translator, and professor of English and creative writing at Boston University, co-directs and leads the institute, building on the principles of his Favorite Poem Project, which is committed to celebrating and documenting poetry’s place in American culture and improving its place in American classrooms.

 The institute encourages a dialogue among teachers about past successes, difficulties, and insights they’ve had in bringing poetry to students in their various communities.
 Teachers work in groups throughout the week to develop lessons inspired by the institute’s presenters.
 The purpose of the institute is to demonstrate poetry’s power as a learning tool by offering participants an energizing approach to poems, invaluable materials for teaching, and refreshed skills to invigorate their instructional habits and practices.